alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 - existing explorations you have created
 - explorations shared with you by other users

 Explorations are private by default unless you choose to share them.
-Creating or editing an exploration does not affect standard reports or underlying data.
+You cannot break anything by creating or editing an exploration.
+Creating or editing one does not change your GA4 data, and it does not affect the standard reports used by others.

 ### Creating a new exploration